To Remember History, Not Repeat It

 Some questions for conservationists: What should we do to a tree more lovely than a poem, which looks at God all day and lifts her leafy arms to pray?
 What should we do to a whole forest, which shades Poles and Russians from the summer’s heat but casts a dark shadow of death and deceit?
 What should we do to the magnolia trees in Mississippi and the spruce and pine trees throughout the South, whose limbs have rings of rage, not age, from the lynchings of blacks and emancipated slaves?
-What should we do to the trees in Oklahoma and Oregon, in Colorado and California, in New York and New Mexico, too, which bear the scars from the hangings of innocents?
+What should we do to the trees in Oklahoma and Oregon, in Colorado and California, in New York and New Mexico, too, which bear the scent of strange fruit?

 Should we take a chainsaw to these trees, reducing them to pulp and paper, while we simultaneously shred the pages of history?